 Today is the Iguazú area an immense National Park shared between Argentina and Brazil.
 A subtropical jungle surrounds the waterfalls.
 This jungle is populated by more 450 different kinds of birds as well as by monkeys, reptiles, butterflies and mammals.

 I traveled to the Iguazú Waterfalls and made several sound recordings in the whole area.
-Alongside sounds coming from different waterfalls, I also made sound recordings of a wide variety of birds, animals and insects.
+Besides sounds coming from different waterfalls, I made sound recordings of a wide variety of birds, animals and insects.
 In addition, I made recordings with a Paraguayan harp player as well as with an accordion player.
 These two instruments are deeply rooted in the traditional folk music of the region.
-With the use of nature and instrumental sounds I aimed to created a personal musical re−interpretation of the waterfall area.
-The structure and dramaturgy of the piece is metaphorically based on an ancient saga on the creation of the waterfalls.
+The piece was composed and structured combining nature sounds, acoustic instruments and computer processed material.

 All works © SGAE, Mario Verandi